Here's everything we've heard so far about the Apple Watch Series 5, coupled with what we want and expect to see.

 - Plus women's health features

-The next-generation Apple Watch software has been announced and has a few tricks up its sleeve which will come to Apple Watch Series 5.
+The next-generation Apple Watch software was announced in June 2019 and it has a few tricks up its sleeve which will come to Apple Watch Series 5.
 There's an App Store, a step towards Apple Watch not being so reliant on your iPhone.

 There are new watch faces, as you'd expect - a new gradient face, digital face and more, while you can also get Apple Watch to alert you at the top of the hour.
 A new Noise app alerts you if the decibel level is too high around you - it's designed for those regularly in noisy environments where there is potential for gradual hearing loss after long-term exposure.

 Then there's a cycle tracking feature that will enable female watch wearers to track menstrual cycles.
 You can also get predictions about fertile times.
 This will be available in the Health App in iOS, too, so you won't necessarily need an Apple Watch.